Ireland

 1st Overnight Westport

 May 18 A leisurely morning and then we shall then drive over to nearby Croagh Patrick, Ireland’s Holy Mountain.
 One of Europe's best-known places of Pilgrimage, Croagh Patrick presents a striking backdrop to the town of Westport.
 This mountain, 10 km west of the town, provides a tough ascent for thousands of pilgrims each year, many of whom climb barefoot in memory of St. Patrick, who purportedly spent forty days and forty nights fasting on the summit more than 1,500 years ago.
-Then a quick drive over to “The Abbey that refused to die” founded in 1216, Ballintubber Abbey.
+Then a quick drive over to “the abbey that refused to die” founded in 1216, Ballintubber Abbey.

 2nd Overnight Westport

-May 19 A visit to Kylemore Abbey, home to Irish Benedictine nuns since 1920, will be a highlight for today.
+May 19 A visit to beautiful Kylemore Abbey, home to Irish Benedictine nuns since 1920, will be a highlight for today.
 Two of Kylemore’s most loved features are the Victorian walled gardens and the miniature cathedral, known locally as the Gothic church.

 Overnight the Burren

 May 20 Before we leave this unusual area behind us, we’ll take the time to see the beautiful ruins of Corcomroe Abbey, a Cistercian foundation from the 13th century.
-John O’Donoghue lived in this area of Ireland and often would spend time here at the abbey.
+John O’Donoghue lived in Connemara and often would spend time here at the abbey.
 And on to the Poulnabrone Dolmen nearby, one of Ireland’s most famous iconic archaeological sites and one of the oldest dated megalithic monuments in Ireland.
 Yet the Cliffs of Moher await us, rising in places to over 700 feet.
 It is here that the visitor often speaks in just a whisper, not unlike when one enters a majestic cathedral… Once on the road, a short ferry trip across the widest part of the River Shannon will bring us closer to Killarney where we will be spending three nights.

 1st Overnight Killarney